Ten Signs That Your True Self is Waking Up

 How do I know that story is not true?
 I could say it is illogical to think that one man could get two of every species of animals on an ark.
 I couldn’t even get my dog and my cat in the same room most of the time.
 But logic can lie.
 A better reason is that the notion that God would wipe out his own human children doesn’t feel good.
 I’ve learned that when our emotions roar we are thinking or hearing a belief, not the truth.
 We have to catch that a psychological reversal that was implanted into our mind earlier in life is running.

 People point to the Bible as the word of God as proof for the stories.
-The Bible was written by initiates, and they didn’t perceive the world like people do today (but we’ll leave that for another article).
+Much of the Bible was written by initiates, and they didn’t perceive the world like people do today (but we’ll leave that for another article).
 The truth is that our concept of God fell, not humans.
-S/he went from being a creator to a punishing judgmental male jerk (a projection of the leaders of the time).
+S/he went from being a pure creator to a punishing judgmental male jerk (a projection of the leaders of the time).

 2. You feel constant emotion around other people.

 This is a very confusing symptom.
 People often believe they are depressed, bipolar, or going insane.
 They also often think the emotions are coming from others.
 They usually aren’t.
 The emotions are caused by believing what others are saying; and the others aren’t speaking truthfully.
 We should just ignore them.
 We should be able to tell them that their words are not true.
 But we developed this habit as children of believing what others say.
 This frequently gets worse when people start listening to channels and spiritual teachers.
 They say things that sound true, but their words are mixed with falsehood.
 Our mind takes in more and more false.
 Our emotions signal that this is happening.
 But no one understands what is causing the emotions.
 They label them.

-The false self, wanting to stay alive; so it never tells the truth.
+The false self wants desperately to stay alive; so it never tells the truth.
 The truth sets us free.
 It is contrary to freedom.
 Our false self is personal; it was not meant to be connected to others.
-However, we acquire it from others so we create false connections like cords that feel like relationship but are really just shared beliefs.
+However, we acquired it from others so we created false connections of shared beliefs.
 When we meet others with the same false beliefs, we feel related and safe.
 But this is a false relationship.
 Our True Self doesn’t connect with others around beliefs; in fact, you can’t break a true Self connection.
-You can only mask it with false self relating.
+You can only mask it with false-self relating.
 Thus unconditional love never dies; but romance fades over time.